Get

 3. Consider Using Medication

-Anxiety interferes with learning so sometimes your veterinarian or veterinary behaviorist may suggest that prescription medications will be useful in conjunction with a behavioral therapy programme.
-The decision to use medication will be based on the severity of the behaviors your dog is showing and considerations about their welfare and quality of life.
-Medication can often be stopped once dog’s have learnt to cope on their own.
+Anxiety interferes with learning, and sometimes, a veterinarian or veterinary behaviorist may suggest that prescription medications will be useful in conjunction with a behavioral therapy program.
+The decision to use medication will be based on the severity of your dog’s behaviors and considerations about their welfare and quality of life.
+Medication can often be stopped once dogs have learned to cope on their own.

 4. Create a Safe Space

-Designate a cozy, safe space for your pup to retreat to when you’re not around.
+Designate a cozy, safe space for your pup to retreat when you’re not around.
 This could be a cozy corner with their bed, toys, and water bowl.
-Make sure this space is associated with positive experiences, like treats and your dog’s favorite toys!
+Ensure this space is associated with positive experiences, like treats and your dog’s favorite toys!

 dalmatian at home